superxc3/xcmkb/list of items/list of keyboards/40percent/corne/firmware/firmware-changelog.md

 Released on December 18, 2023.
 - Enables Pimoroni trackball, inspired from SoflePLUS  (with SNIP)
 - Added encoder at each side
+- Added layout for 3x5 and encoder in Vial.

 ## Firmware version 2.0 beta